omkargaonkar/sitewala/README.txt

+Hi [Manager’s Name],

+I checked the current sprint assignments in Jira and noticed that I’ve been assigned 6 story points, while Shraddha has been assigned 12 story points.

+I have additional bandwidth this sprint, so I’d be happy to take on some of her tasks if that helps balance the workload.

 Implemented a JavaScript fix to ensure aria-describedby only references valid IDs.
 Invalid references are removed and restored dynamically when validation messages are available, resolving the accessibility issue.

 Yes.
 If you're restricted to using the **Drupal JS Injector**, you can fix the issue by: